 - avoiding activities that put pressure on the thumb

-It can take from 8 weeks to 1 year to recover from thumb surgery.
+It can take 8 weeks to 1 year to recover from thumb surgery.
 During this time, a person benefits from working with an occupational or physical therapist.

 Thumb arthritis occurs when the cartilage in the thumb joint wears away, causing the bones in the joint to rub together.
 This causes friction, inflammation, damage, and pain.